bluem-development/bluem-php/README.md

 The three most commonly used cases with Identity requests are:

 1. Full identification (request 1 or multiple of: `Name`, `Address`, `BirthDate`, `Gender`, `EmailAddress`, `PhoneNumber`, `CustomerID`).
 This is used for KYC, Wwft, AML compliance and for Account Creation.
 2. Age verify 18+ (request `AgeVerify`) **and cannot be combined with the other request categories**.
-3. Safe login with iDIN (request `CustomerIDLogin`) **and cannot be combined with the other request categories**; Here you utilize iDIN login as an alternative safe login method next to a traditional user name – password login.
+3. Safe login with iDIN (request `CustomerIDLogin`) **and cannot be combined with the other request categories**; Here you utilize iDIN login as an alternative safe login method next to a traditional username – password login.
 Please note that use of Safe login with iDIN requires the first time a Full identification.